American College of Gastroenterology

 Rectal Problems Overview

 The rectum refers to the last four or five inches of the digestive tract.
-The rectal outlet or opening is called the anal canal or anus.
-Problems in this area are common, but many adults are too shy or embarrassed to ask their doctor about them.
+The rectal opening is called the anal canal or anus.
+Problems in this area are very common, but many adults are too shy or embarrassed to ask their doctor about them.
 Fortunately, most of these problems are treatable when recognized early and properly diagnosed.
 Remember that symptoms of rectal pain or bleeding should always be thoroughly evaluated by your doctor.

 Hemorrhoids